eslint/eslint/docs/rules/no-extra-boolean-cast.md

 This rule has an object option:

-* `"enforceForLogicalOperands"` when set to `true`, checks whether the extra boolean is contained within a logical expression.
-Default is `false`, meaning that this rule by default does not warn about extra booleans inside logical expression.
+* `"enforceForLogicalOperands"` when set to `true`, checks whether the extra boolean cast is contained within a logical expression.
+Default is `false`, meaning that this rule by default does not warn about extra booleans cast inside logical expression.

 ### enforceForLogicalOperands